Project launch: Building Oxfordshire’s Freshwater Network

 Freshwater Habitats Trust are excited to tell you about our new project, Building Oxfordshire’s Freshwater Network: Engaging People in Nature’s Recovery.
 Funded by the government’s Green Recovery Challenge Fund, this is the first project to put into practice Freshwater Habitats Trust’s new landscape-scale strategy for the protection of freshwater biodiversity — the Freshwater Network.
 Running from September 2021 to March 2023, we’ll be demonstrating this approach in Oxfordshire, one of the most important areas for freshwater wildlife in England.

 The Building Oxfordshire’s Freshwater Network project will begin the work of joining up key freshwater habitats and species across the county.
-The network we’ll building will be made up of high quality freshwater habitats connected physically across the county and via a network of partners, landowners and citizens.
+The network we’re building will be made up of high quality freshwater habitats connected physically across the county and via a network of partners, landowners and citizens.

 The key components of the network the project will be focussing on are ponds, alkaline fens and floodplains.
 We’ll be creating new ponds and wetlands on the floodplain, such as at Farmoor Reservoir, restoring more alkaline fen, and putting more species-rich floodplain meadows back along the Thames.